Skip to main content

 Technical Analysis

-CVE-2025-12095 identifies a critical Cross-Site Request Forgery (CSRF) vulnerability in the Simple Registration for WooCommerce plugin for WordPress, affecting all versions up to and including 1.5.8.
+CVE-2025-12095 identifies a Cross-Site Request Forgery (CSRF) vulnerability in the Simple Registration for WooCommerce plugin for WordPress, affecting all versions up to and including 1.5.8.
 The vulnerability stems from the absence of nonce validation in the role requests admin page handler located in includes/display-role-admin.php.
-Nonce validation is a security mechanism that helps verify that requests to perform sensitive actions originate from legitimate sources.
-Without this protection, an attacker can craft a malicious request that, when executed by an authenticated administrator (for example, by clicking a specially crafted link), causes the system to approve pending role requests.
-This approval process can escalate user privileges by assigning higher roles than intended, potentially granting administrative or other elevated permissions to unauthorized users.
-The attack vector requires no prior authentication by the attacker but does require user interaction from an administrator, such as clicking a link.
-The vulnerability impacts the confidentiality, integrity, and availability of the affected WordPress site by allowing unauthorized privilege escalation, which could lead to data theft, site defacement, or denial of service.
-The CVSS 3.1 base score of 8.8 reflects the high impact and relatively low complexity of exploitation.
-Although no exploits have been reported in the wild yet, the vulnerability poses a significant risk to sites using this plugin, especially those with active administrative users.
-The lack of nonce validation is a common security oversight in WordPress plugins, making this a critical issue that requires prompt attention.
-The vulnerability was published on October 25, 2025, and is tracked under CWE-352 (Cross-Site Request Forgery).
+Nonce validation is a critical security measure that prevents unauthorized commands from being executed by ensuring that requests originate from legitimate users.
+Without this protection, an attacker can craft a malicious request that, when an authenticated administrator clicks a link or visits a page, causes the server to approve pending role requests.
+This action effectively escalates user privileges by granting unauthorized roles, potentially administrative rights, to attacker-controlled accounts.
+The attack vector requires no prior authentication by the attacker but does require user interaction from an administrator, such as clicking a malicious link.
+The vulnerability impacts the confidentiality of data by enabling unauthorized access, the integrity by allowing unauthorized privilege changes, and availability by potentially disrupting normal administrative functions.
+The CVSS v3.1 score of 8.8 reflects the high impact and relatively low complexity of exploitation, with no privileges required and only user interaction needed.
+Although no known exploits have been reported in the wild, the vulnerability poses a significant risk to WordPress sites using this plugin, especially those handling sensitive e-commerce transactions or customer data.

 Potential Impact